-If you want to render splash-small.png for CentOS 5 and 6 and also firstboot-left.png but not splash-small.png for CentOS 4 and 3, then you can do:
+If we want to render Anaconda Prompt for CentOS 5 and 6 but not for CentOS 4 and 3, then we can do:

 '''

-./render.sh '(firstboot-left|(5|6)/splash-small)'
+./render.sh '(5|6)/syslinux-splash'

 '''

-The regular expression pattern you provide to render.sh is applied to the translation path from its very beginning.
-It is not the same to say '5/splash-small' that 'splash-small', the frist expression match but the last one does not.
+When using REGEX note that pattern is applied to the entire translation path.
+The regular expression pattern that you use should match it in order to be valid.
+Otherwise it will fail, and if nothing match the translation path, nothing is rendered.
+It is not the same to say '5/syslinux-splash' that 'syslinux-splash', the frist expression match but the last one does not.

-When using REGEX you don't need to specify the file extension.
+When using REGEX note that you don't need to specify the file extension.
 They are removed from translation path before applying the REGEX pattern, so they don't count here.